Introduction to Costa Calida

 Where is Costa Calida?

 Costa Calida is located in the south eastern coast of Spain in the Murcia region.
 The coast itself stretches from San Pedro del Pinitar all the way to the south of Aguilas.
 It has over 250 kilometres of stunning Mediterranean coastline including rocky coves and white sandy beaches.
 It is neighboured by the Costa Blanca to the north east and the Costa Almeria to the south west.
-Below you will find a Costa Calida map showing you the main cities and the extensive coastline it is blessed with.
+Below, you’ll find a Costa Cálida map highlighting its main cities and extensive coastline.

 Costa Calida Map